What is lambda in Python

-What Is a Lambda Function in Python: Learn By Example
+What Is a Lambda Function in Python [Simple Code Examples]

-If you are getting started with Python it can be a bit confusing to understand what a lambda is.
-Let’s see if I can clarify a few things straight away.
+If you are getting started with Python, understanding what a lambda is can be a bit confusing.
+Let’s clarify a few things straight away.

-A lambda is also called an anonymous function and that’s because a lambda is a function without a name.
+A lambda function is also called an anonymous function because a lambda is a function without a name.
 To define a lambda in Python you use the keyword lambda followed by one or more arguments, a colon (:), and a single expression.

-We will start with a simple example of lambda function to get used to its syntax and then we will look at how a Python lambda function fits different scenarios.
+We will start with a simple example of a lambda function to get used to its syntax and then we will look at how you can use a lambda function in different scenarios.

-To practice all the examples we will use the Python interactive shell.
+To practice all the examples we will use the Python interactive shell so make sure to open it so you can follow along.

-Let’s start with the syntax of a lambda function.
+Let’s start by explaining the syntax of a lambda function.

 A lambda function starts with the lambda keyword followed by a list of comma-separated arguments.
 The next element is a colon (:) followed by a single expression.